 "Family Background and Schooling Outcomes Before and During the Transition: Evidence from the Baltic Countries", Journal of Population Economics, 21, 2008 (with Mihails Hazans and Olga Rastrigina)

 Abstract: Individuals enter the labor market under different circumstances which can have implications for their careers.
 In this paper, we consider the role played by parental wealth for early career labor market outcomes of young adults using matched employer-employee data for the entire population of Sweden.
 We find that, even after controlling for a rich set of demographic characteristics, individuals at the bottom of family wealth distribution tend to have lower earnings, lower probability to be in employment, higher income volatility, and less stable jobs at the start of their careers, compared to those with the median wealth.
 Moreover, the bulk of the observed relationship between parental wealth and child log earnings can be attributed to the between-firm (as opposed to the within-firm) component, highlighting the importance of allocation of individuals across firms.
-Finally, we interpret our results using a model of savings and search, where workers job acceptance decisions depend on their wealth.
+We interpret our results using a model of savings and search, where workers job acceptance decisions depend on their wealth.

 "The interaction of public and private sector employment in least developed countries" (with Juan Pablo Rud), 2022 [pdf]